 Ever wondered how some people manage to type these perfect, error-free messages on their phones?
 I mean, who actually has time to proofread everything before hitting send?
 That's where ChatGPT keyboards come in - they're basically your regular phone keyboard but with ChatGPT's AI brain built right in.

 But what exactly is a ChatGPT keyboard?
 Unlike traditional keyboards that just register keystrokes, these smart keyboards actively analyze what ur typing (see what I did there?).
 They detect grammar issues, suggest better phrasing, and can even generate entire responses based on the conversation context.
-The AI works locally on your device for quick responses and then connects to cloud-based models for more complex tasks.
+In 2026, most advanced keyboards use hybrid processing - combining on-device AI for instant responses with cloud-based models for deeper understanding and more sophisticated tasks.

 How does it actually work tho?
 When you type, the AI reads both what youre writing and the previous messages in the conversation.
 It builds an understanding of the context, tone, and intent of the discussion.
 This enables it to: